kiml42/SpaceCombatSimulation/README.md

     From Endarren:
         Option to just disable the object at zero health, instead of destroying it.

-        I would suggest when you spawn in projectile that you parent them to an empty game object.
-That way, the project heirchy is not messy.
-I wrote up a Projectile script that does that.
-I made a fork of this project and put the script in it.
-You can find it here https://github.com/Endarren/SpaceCombatSimulation/blob/master/Assets/src/Projectile.cs

         I would suggest using Scriptable Objects to hold data, such as projectile speed and damage.
 This would save memory, since you wouldn't have duplicate data in objects.

         I would suggest using a different method to detect enemies.
 GameObject.FindGameObjectsWithTag is not very effiecent.